nboldhq/docs/contents/35-catalog-manager-guide/40-governance-policies/use-ad-schema-extensions.md

 ---
 # How to use Active Directory Schema Extensions

-**ABSTRACT**
-This article describes how you can leverage the nBold platform to create [naming conventions](/catalog-manager-guide/governance-policies/naming-conventions) and [audience targeting](/catalog-manager-guide/governance-policies/audience-targeting) rules based on user profiles Active Directory schema extensions (aka `extension attributes`).
+You can leverage the nBold platform for creating [naming conventions](/catalog-manager-guide/governance-policies/naming-conventions) and [audience-targeting](/catalog-manager-guide/governance-policies/audience-targeting) rules based on user profiles Active Directory schema extensions (aka `extension attributes`).

 :::caution
 This article only applies to `Azure Active Directory Schema Extensions`, that are different from the Microsoft Graph specific `Open extensions` and `Schema extensions`.
 To learn more about Microsoft Graph extensions, see [Add custom data to resources using extensions](https://docs.microsoft.com/en-us/graph/extensibility-overview).
 :::

 ## Understanding Extension Attributes

 Azure AD extension attributes may be accessed from two different locations depending on their origin:

 1. Synchronized from an on-premises Active Directory.
 See [On-premises Extension Attributes](#on-premises-extension-attributes).
 2. Managed by an application.
 See [Application-managed Extension Attributes](#application-managed-extension-attributes).

 ## On-premises Extension Attributes

 On-premises extension attributes are synchronized with Azure Active Directory from an on-premises Active Directory.

 :::tip